-For 2018, we are offering FIVE exciting workshops:
+For 2019, we are offering at least FIVE exciting workshops:

-Chamber Orchestra – David Chavez joins us this year to lead mixed strings and winds in discovering an exciting orchestral masterpiece, Mozart’s Symphony No. 3 in E♭ major, Op.
+Chamber Orchestra – Roger Coull joins us this year from the UK to lead mixed strings and winds in discovering an exciting orchestral masterpiece, Beethoven’s Symphony No. 3 in E♭ major, Op.
 55, known as the Eroica Symphony (Italian for Heroic).
 Approximately 2/3 of the workshop will be devoted as the full orchestra to the symphony.
-The remaining time will offer the string section an opportunity for focused coaching on the Mozart, while the wind players explore a Harmoniemusik arrangement of Der Freischütz.
+The remaining time will offer the string section an opportunity for focused coaching on the Beethoven, while the wind players explore wind quintets and sextets with Carol Redman and Crawford Best.

-This workshop requires 1 Flute, 2 Oboes, 2 Clarinets, 2 Bassoons, 2 Horns, and a minimum of 2 Violins, Viola, Cello and Bass, though more will be very welcome!
+This workshop requires 2 Flutes, 2 Oboes, 2 Clarinets, 2 Bassoons, 3 Horns, and string orchestra (Violins, Violas, Cellos and Basses), though more will be very welcome!

 Clarinet Ensemble – Get your Clarinet Geek On!
-Paul Wexler will coach a dedicated clarinet ensemble (clarinets and bass clarinets, as well as other clarinets you may have, depending on registrations received).
+Paul Wexler returns to coach this dedicated clarinet ensemble (clarinets and bass clarinets, as well as other clarinets you may have, depending on registrations received).
 Suggested exploration will include: new diverse clarinet literature purchased for the Kammermusik library for these clarinet ensembles – maybe even an original composition!
 An incredibly rich and diverse playing opportunity!

-Wind Octets – Tom O’Connor joins us to explore the large wind octet literature.
+Wind Octets – Join us to explore the large wind octet literature.
 This year, the primary focus will be Mozart’s Serenade in c minor, K.388.
 In addition, we will have our extensive library available, including Beethoven, Mozart, Schubert and Haydn, with more specific selections to be announced shortly.
 This workshop is always in high demand and requires 2 Oboes, 2 Clarinets, 2 Bassoons, and 2 French Horns.
 Doug Dunston will coach/conduct the group.